2023 Super Bowl Prop Odds & Bonuses

 The less serious bets — also commonly referred to as “exotic” prop bets — are far more volatile, and way more difficult to research and handicap.

 Like the terms indicate, one is focused specifically on how well a player will perform.
 A team prop relies on the overall group effort.

 For example, team props include markets such as how many touchdowns a team will score in the first half, or if it will score a defensive touchdown.
 Player props narrow the possibilities down to things such as passing yards for a specific quarterback, the number of touchdowns for a particular player, or over/under bets on performance totals throughout the game.

 Sometimes that prop bet has a lot of value, especially when there isn’t a single, easy-to-identify favorite among the field.
 In 2020, Patrick Mahomes was a favorite right from the start, and he didn’t hold much value for those placing wagers on him.
 He won the award, of course, and it paid out for those who put their hard-earned cash down on him — just not very much.

 There are longshot MVP candidates, too, and they pay off big time on occasion.
 Take 2019, for example.
 The Super Bowl MVP was wide receiver Julian Edelman, who carried +3000 odds at FanDuel.

-If that weren’t enough, over the past seven Super Bowls, there have been defensive players who won the MVP award twice.
+If that weren’t enough, there have been defensive players who won the MVP award twice in recent history.
 There’s value there, but history has shown that it is rarely anyone but an offensive player — and a quarterback at that — who hoists the trophy at the end of the game.

 Indeed, there are.
 The teams that make it to the Super Bowl are the two best the NFL has to offer, and that means they have quality offensive and defensive units that are quite capable of making big plays.